 These include; replenish, rehydrate and repair.

-Replenishment of muscle glycogen stores can be achieved by high carbohydrate intake, rehydration by consuming electrolyte containing drinks and finally, muscle repair (reducing muscle soreness) can be facilitated by the intake of high quality sources of protein.
+Replenishment of muscle glycogen stores can be achieved by high carbohydrate intake, rehydration by consuming electrolyte-containing drinks and finally, muscle repair (reducing muscle soreness) can be facilitated by the intake of high-quality sources of protein.

 For best results, it is important that your recovery should begin immediately after a session (< 1 hour) as this is when the muscle is most receptive in taking on board the key nutrients.

-So applying this in a practical setting, as soon as you hit the changing rooms you should be looking to get your post workout shake down.
+So applying this in a practical setting, as soon as you hit the changing rooms you should be looking to get your post-workout shake down.

-This is window of opportunity is often referred to as the ‘anabolic window’ (Rasmussen et al., 2000) and is where the enzymes and transporters in the muscle – responsible for glycogen and protein synthesis are more active.
+This is a window of opportunity is often referred to as the ‘anabolic window’ (Rasmussen et al., 2000) and is where the enzymes and transporters in the muscle – responsible for glycogen and protein synthesis are more active.

 Delaying this feed could reduce short-term energy replenishment by up to 50% and could have a detrimental effect on recovery.